KilZenc/Stardew-SMAPI-Mods/FishingAssistant/README.md

 ## Remarks
 - This mod doesn't affect the achievements you can get through Steam, fished counts will still increment as normal when a fish is reeled.
 - The mod is designed to be compatible with the **Multiplayer/Coop mode** of the game. **This is still being tested**, May have problems playing the animation of the characters on other players.
-- Bug report are available at Nthe exus mod page [link](https://www.nexusmods.com/stardewvalley/mods/5815?tab=bugs).
+- Bug report are available at the Nexus mod page [link](https://www.nexusmods.com/stardewvalley/mods/5815?tab=bugs).
 Bug fixes are based upon availability, priority and problem level

 ## Configuration
 The `configuration file` is located on the mod's folder under the StardewValley installation directory, and it's automatically created the first time the game runs with this mod installed.